(This page revised October 24, 2022)

 It’s true that in 1908 Sheaffer did receive U.S. Patent No 896,861 for his lever-filler, but his design was as clumsy as Conklin’s 1897 Crescent-Filler (although less clunky looking).
 And it didn’t really change anything.
 Take a look at Sheaffer’s 1908 patent drawing.

-In sum, Sheaffer’s design was not exactly earthshaking, was it, especially considering that he didn’t actually invent the lever-filler in the first place?
+In sum, Sheaffer’s design was not exactly earthshaking, especially considering that he didn’t actually invent the lever-filler in the first place.
 But if Sheaffer didn’t invent the lever-filler, who did?

 Let’s start at the beginning.
 John Oliphant patented the first workable lever-filling pen in 1891 (U.S. Patent No 448,360).

 Oliphant’s lever (part E in his drawings) was very wide, pivoted at one end like a trap door.
 To fill the pen, the user pressed the lever into the pen’s barrel with a finger, pushing the lever’s free end into the sac to compress it.
 The system worked, but it couldn’t have worked very well.
 Because there was no pressure bar, the sac was not compressed very much; ink capacity was severely limited.
-Furthermore, there was considerable risk of accidentally squeezing the barrel and ejecting ink during casual handling.
+Furthermore, there was considerable risk of accidentally squeezing the barrel during casual handling or while the pen was in use, an action that would eject ink.
 Worst of all, the design did not include a separate gripping section.
 In order to install the sac, Oliphant designed the holder with a portion of the gripping area removed.
 After the sac was installed, an extra part (B in the drawings) plugged the gap like a filling in a tooth.
 This was a leak waiting to happen.
 Despite Oliphant’s having been first across the line, I think we can discount his design.

 The honor of having invented the lever-filler, therefore, goes to John Barnes, whose design, secured by U.S. Patent No 726,495, became public in 1903.

 Barnes was part owner of the W. F. & John Barnes Company, of Rockford, Illinois.
-The company was a machine-tool manufacturer and had no use for Barnes’s elegant pen design, so it sold the patent rights to the L. E. Waterman Company — which never produced pens to Barnes’s design, either, but did use elements of the design in its own pens as described later in this article.
+The company was a machine-tool manufacturer and had no use for Barnes’ elegant pen design, and at some point it shopped the patent to companies in the business of making fountain pens.
+Reportedly believing that his own lever-filler patents were sufficiently secure, Walter Sheaffer declined to purchase the rights.
+The next potential buyer might have been the L. E. Waterman Company, although there could well have been others before Barnes knocked on Waterman’s door.
+In any case, Waterman did the deal, as indicated by the squib shown to the right, from page 745 of the March 21, 1916, issue of the Official Gazette of the United States Patent Office.
+Waterman never produced pens to Barnes’ design, but the company did use elements of the design in its own pens as described later in this article.

-Several other manufacturers also adapted features of Barnes’s design.
+Several other manufacturers also adapted features of Barnes’ design.
 If you’ve ever had a 1920s Wahl pen apart, for example, you will recognize the system.
-The lever (shown in Figure 5 of Barnes’s drawings) had tabs sticking out sideways at the small end, and it used a pressure bar with its sides formed into channels (Figure 4).
-The pressure bar was secured loosely in the pen by a wire loop held by a pin through the distal end of the barrel, and the lever’s tabs rode in the bar’s channels, keeping the pressure bar in alignment.
-This design was a simple and effective solution, patented in 1903, to the alignment problem that existed in Sheaffer’s 1908 design.
+The lever (shown in Figure 5 of Barnes’ drawings) had tabs sticking out sideways at the small end, and it used a pressure bar with its sides formed into channels (Figure 4).
+Barnes’ pressure bar was secured loosely in the pen by a wire loop held by a pin through the back end of the barrel, and the lever’s tabs rode in the bar’s channels, keeping the pressure bar in alignment.
+Wahl used the channeled pressure bar but developed a different method for retaiining the bar in the pen’s barrel.
+Barnes’ design was a simple and effective solution, patented in 1903, to the alignment problem that existed in Sheaffer’s 1908 design.

 Let’s return to Walter Sheaffer for a moment.
 He went back to the drawing board, and in 1914 he received U.S. Patent No 1,114,052 for a new lever shape that featured a split short end (callouts 13 and 13a in the drawing here) so that the lever could be adjusted to compensate for manufacturing irregularities.
 This lever also had its short end bent downward slightly (callout 11) so that when the lever was at rest against the side of the barrel, the short end was a little below the surface and couldn’t readily be pressed accidentally (which could cause a drop or two of ink to ooze out of the pen).
 The photo of the Sheaffer Lifetime pen lever below the patent drawing shows how the downward-bending lever looks in real life.